IvanSegur06/bioscience/docs/gettingStarted/quickstart.rst

       # RNA-Seq dataset load
       dataset = load(path="datasets/rnaseq.txt", index_gene=0, index_lengths=1 ,naFilter=True, head = 0)

 #. **Preprocessing:** In this phase, different methods for pre-processing are shown.
-They range from basic preprocessing methods such as discretisation, standardisation and normalisation among others to preprocessing methods used on RNA-Seq data.
+They range from basic preprocessing methods such as discretisation, standardisation, normalisation and handling outlier among others to preprocessing methods used on RNA-Seq data.
 Finally, bioScience also has methods to binarise a gene expression dataset.

    .. code-block:: python